-A simple marketing plan that outlines all the important pieces needed to successfully and consistently market your business is something every small business should create.
+A marketing plan outlines all the important pieces needed to successfully and consistently market your business.
+A marketing plan does not have to be lengthy or complicated.
+Creating a simple marketing plan is something every small business should have to guide your efforts and keep you focused on your goals.
 Whether you want to focus solely on inbound marketing or you want to integrate online with off-line marketing activities, there are 10 important reasons why your small business needs a realistic but simple marketing plan.

-- To provide a road map for achieving your goals
+- Create a road map for achieving your goals

-- To create an action plan for what you need to do and when
+- Create an action plan for what you need to do and when

-- To remind you that this is your business and not a hobby
+- Remind you that this is your business and not a hobby

 Let’s take a look at the key parts of your marketing plan that needs your attention:

-Your vision statement is a vivid description about what you want your business to be such that it inspires and motivates you and helps you create a mental picture of the business you want.
+Your vision statement is a vivid description about what you want your business to be so that it inspires and motivates you.
+A well-defined vision creates a mental picture of the business that you are striving to build.

-- Serves as a compass to keep you heading in the right direction.
+- Serving as a compass to keep you heading in the right direction.

-- Enables you to assess the many opportunities that are presented to you and make decisions based on whether the opportunity helps you get closer to your vision.
+- Enabling you to assess the many opportunities that are presented to you and make decisions based on whether the opportunity helps you get closer to your vision.

-- Enables you to focus on what needs to be done to get there and eliminate anything that wastes time and takes energy away from what is valuable to achieving your dream.
+- Enabling you to focus on what needs to be done to get there and eliminate anything that wastes time and takes energy away from what is valuable to achieving your dream.

 Your mission statement